 - Trouble sleeping

 Some people may also experience decreased appetite, weight loss, changes in mood, or even thoughts of suicide.
 If you experience any of these side effects, you should talk to your doctor right away.
 A physician may be able to recommend a different medication or offer strategies for managing the side effects.

 While Lexapro’s side effects can be unpleasant, they’re usually mild and don’t last long.
 If they do occur, they’re most likely to happen during the first few weeks of treatment.

 How to Reduce the Side Effects of Lexapro?

 To help reduce the risk of side effects, there are a few simple steps you can take.
 For example, take the medication at the same time each day and drink plenty of fluids when you take it.
 You should strongly consider avoiding alcohol and caffeine while taking Lexapro.

 If side effects do occur, you can effectively treat them as they come.
 For example, treat dry mouth by sucking on sugarless candy or chewing gum.
 Treat headaches with over-the-counter pain relievers such as ibuprofen or acetaminophen.

-If side effects persist or become severe, you should contact your healthcare provider immediately.
+If side effects persist, worsen, or become severe, you should contact your healthcare provider immediately.
 However, with proper treatment and care, most people can tolerate Lexapro well and experience significant improvements in their symptoms.

 After one to four weeks of taking Lexapro, you may notice that you no longer miss work or school or require psychiatric hospitalization as often.
 Of course, everyone responds differently to medication, so you should work closely with your psychiatrist or healthcare provider to determine if Lexapro really is working well for you.